 }

-All allowed properties are described at the Appendix.
+All allowed properties are described at TypeHub.

 Represents a map type.
 A map type contains variable key value entries of a specific type.
 A map type must have a